 S201 and S223 are the skills labs.
-This is where you will practice and perfect your hands-on skills before performing them in the clinical setting.
+This is where you will practice and perfect your hands-on skills before performing them in the clinical setting following social distancing guidelines.
 There are several manikins and many pieces of electronic equipment.
-You can use this area for individual study utilizing the resources available or use this room for small group study too.
-There may be skills day when a clinical instructors may take their group into the lab for demonstration.
-The student may also use the lab to practice independently.
+There may be skills day when a clinical instructor may take their group into the lab for demonstration.